Engelandvaarder

 In July 1940 three Dutchmen escaped from the occupied Netherlands and crossed the North Sea to England in a twelve-foot boat.
 They were called "Engelandvaarders".
 This first success encouraged many others to try the crossing.
 Most of these disappeared and were never heard from again.
 With time, land routes out of the Netherlands developed, and a number of the Dutch reached England by traveling overland from safe house to safe house to reach southern France, Spain, Portugal, Switzerland or Sweden and from the neutral country transited to England.

 A large number of men and women, however, were killed or arrested on their way to England.
 Many died at sea.
 Some were captured by the Germans.
 Of these, some were shot, but most were deported to concentration camps.
 Some escaped from detention, such as Bram van der Stok, the most successful Dutch fighter pilot in World War II, who escaped with Bodo Sandberg and four other Engelandvaarders from the prisoner of war camp Stalag Luft III, in a car stolen from the camp commander.
 Many others were taken to death camps, of whom only a few returned to the Netherlands after the liberation.

 Upon arriving in England these Engelandvaarders were interrogated by British secret service to be sure Nazi Germany had not slipped a secret agent among their number.
 This was done in London at the "London Reception Centre" in the building over a period of four years.
 Once they cleared the interview process they all had a meeting with Queen Wilhelmina, who viewed them as her window back to her homeland.
 A number of the Engelandvaarders were awarded the Dutch Bronze Cross (BK) or the Cross of Merit (KV).

 Over 1,700 Dutch men and women overcame many difficulties to reach England.
-Of these 332 joined the Royal Army, 118 the Royal Air Force, 397 the Royal Navy, 176 the Royal Netherlands East Indies Army (KNIL) and 164 the merchant navy.
-129 served with the Dutch government-in-exile in London.
-111 became secret agents and returned to occupied Netherlands.
+Of these 332 joined the Royal Army, 118 the Royal Air Force, 397 the Royal Navy, 176 the Royal Netherlands East Indies Army (KNIL), 164 the merchant navy, 129 served with the Dutch government-in-exile in London and 111 became secret agents and returned to occupied Netherlands.